CandlePlatforms/devdocs/docs/validate/validator-faq.md

 dpkg: error processing archive matic-heimdall_1.0.0_amd64.deb (--install): trying to overwrite '/heimdalld-rest-server.service', which is also in package matic-node 1.0.0
 ```

-This occurs mainly because of a previous installation of Polygon on your machine.
+This occurs mainly because of a previous installation of Candle on your machine.
 To resolve you can run:

 `sudo dpkg -r matic-node`

 ## It is not clear which private Key I should add when I generate a validator key

-The private key to be used is your wallet's ETH address where your Polygon tokens are stored.
+The private key to be used is your wallet's ETH address where your Candle tokens are stored.

 ## Is there a way to know if Heimdall is synced?